adrienharnay/website/src/pages/links/links.md

 - [Code elimination preview](https://next-code-elimination.now.sh/) - Understand what parts of your Next.js code will be trimmed before being sent to the client
 - [Create-react-next-app](https://github.com/segmentio/create-next-app) - Create Next.js apps in one command
-- [happykit/flags](https://github.com/happykit/flags) - Feature Flags for Next.js
+- [Happykit/flags](https://github.com/happykit/flags) - Feature Flags for Next.js
+- [Nookies](https://github.com/maticzav/nookies) - A set of cookie helpers for Next.js

 ## Electron